 The main thing is to take precautions before winter sets in.

-The Harwich Water Department offers a seasonal service, click here to learn more.
+The Harwich Water Department offers a seasonal turn on/off service, CLICK HERE to learn more.